Memories

 A few months later, the results were announced.
 Much to my surprise, the judges liked my story, and I advanced to the next round.
 That next round is when I wrote the short story that eventually became my novella Greeks Bearing Gifts.

 And that first story?
-You can read the competition version here, After the contest, I polished it, and it became the first short story I ever sold.
-You can find it Smoking Pen Press’s anthology A Wink and a Smile (also available as an ebook and an audio book).
+You can read the competition version here.
+After the contest, I polished it, and it became the first short story I ever sold.
+You can find it in Smoking Pen Press’s anthology A Wink and a Smile (also available as an ebook and an audio book).

 Since 2017, I’ve only participated in the NYC Short Story Challenge twice.
 I didn’t do very well either time, but I signed up again this year.
 The contest starts at the end of the week, and just like eight years ago, I want to write anything but happy.